adrien-dubois/BaseMvc/README.md

 ## Dependencies

-To make the wireframe work, you have to install some dependencies, which are Composer, AltoRouter, Alto Dispatcher.
+To make the framework works, you have to install some dependencies, which are Composer, AltoRouter, Alto Dispatcher.
 And I always recommand Var Dumper to make Dumps more complete, and Dump and Die for an easier debug.

 ***Steps*** *All these commands in a shell on the root of your project*